jaypalexa/baseballink/pages/magazine/vol_2_no_1/bi_vol_2_no_1_tarot_1.md

   <hr />

   <p>
-  Kerri McIntire is a Tarot enthusiast who saw a future in working with the past.
-She and her better half Dave Buckhout run </em>InHeritage<em>, an Internet design company specializing in historical presentations.
-For more information, visit <a href="http://www.inheritage.org"></em>www.inheritage.org<em></a>.
+    <em>Kerri McIntire is a Tarot enthusiast who saw a future in working with the past.
+She and her better half Dave Buckhout run <strong>InHeritage</strong>, an Internet design company specializing in historical presentations.
+For more information, visit <a href="http://www.inheritage.org">www.inheritage.org</a>.</em>
   </p>

 </section>